 The CSDE-designed model for the evaluation and support of teachers in Connecticut is based on the Connecticut Guidelines for Educator Evaluation (Core Requirements), developed by a diverse group of educators as part of the Performance Evaluation Advisory Council (PEAC) in June 2012 and based upon best practice research from around the country.
-The contents of this document are meant to guide districts in the implementation of Connecticut's SEED model.
+The contents of this document are meant to guide districts in the implementation of Connecticut's Oxford School District Evaluation Plan.
 The CSDE, in consultation with PEAC and the State Board of Education (SBE), may continue to refine the tools provided in this document for clarity and ease of use.

-The SEED model for teacher evaluation and support includes specific guidance for the four components of teacher evaluation:
+The Oxford School District Evaluation Plan for teacher evaluation and support includes specific guidance for the four components of teacher evaluation: